anevski-stefan/my-bookshelf/README.md

 - Add a new book with details such as title, author, genre, and status.
 - Update book details.
 - Delete a book.
-- Visualize books data using charts (Books Read per Month, Genre Distribution, Books by Author).
+- Visualize books data using charts (Books Read per Month, Genre Distribution, Books by Author, Books by Status).

 ## Installation